 I lost track of time and before I realized, one of my sisters-in-law was already there behind me.
 She had been there while I busy myself with the crowd.

 Meanwhile, my little companion went for a physical combat with the King Croc.

 Yotsuba ended up victorious and brought peace throughout the land and as a token of gratitude, we treated her to a scrumptious seafood feast at P.F.
 Chang’s.
 Minutes after we started digging into our sticky, spicy shrimp, the crowd started cheering the nearby water fountain as its water danced off with Shakira’s music.

 Excuse me, I’m busy.

-I was in Dubai on November 19 to 21, 2014.
+I was in Dubai on November 18 to 19, 2014.
 This was on the first day.
-On the night of the 20th, the Filipino bartender at the hotel bar got me all drunk, I puked at the toilet in my room.
+On my first night in the city, the Filipino bartender at the hotel bar got me all drunk, I puked at the toilet in my room.
 Happiness overload!

 Disclaimer: The punning title was first used by Cebu Pacific Air during their first commercial flight to Dubai.

 Update May 26, 2018: Lots of new attractions and landmarks are being built in Dubai, including the Dubai Frame (constructed) and a dynamic skyscraper (on-going construction).
 Question is, will Jeddah’s 1-kilometer tower be able to eclipse the world’s tallest tower in Dubai?
 We will see.